juliangut/generator-barephp/README.md

 # Generator-BarePHP

-Fed up creating the same files once and again every time you start a new PHP project?
+When you start a new PHP project there are many configuration files to be created in order to set the project ready to start developing.
+Normally you'd just copy/paste them from another project but this is error prone, you'll forget to copy some files and many times you'll forget to change names or routes on those files.

-Let Yeoman do the heavy lifting and get your project scaffolded and ready to start developing in a breeze with this Yeoman generator, it will prepare a barebones PHP project structure ready to develop for you, you only have to worry about your actual code.
+If you're fed up creating the same files once and again every time you start a new PHP project and feel you're wasting your time allow Yeoman do the heavy lifting and get your project scaffolded and ready to start developing in a breeze with this generator, it will prepare a barebones PHP project structure ready to develop for you, seat and focus on the actual code.

 ### Features